Executing a Zero-Downtime Storage Hardware Refresh

 6. Finally, I would perform one more lossless failover to return the running copy of the VM to its original host.

 It’s a good idea to perform this check on both replication partner hosts.
-In rare circumstances, I have seen two replication partners report completely contradictory health data.
-Given that one of the replication partners will be taken offline, it’s important to thoroughly confirm the replication’s health.
+In rare circumstances, two replication partners can report completely contradictory health data.
+Given that one replication partner will be taken offline, it’s important to confirm the replication’s health.

 the Hyper-V Manager console shows that the Hyper-V replication is healthy